deencat/aura-project-v1/.documentation/Testing Strategy.md

 ## Overview

-This document outlines the testing strategy for the frontend prototype.
-Since we're in prototyping mode, our focus is on ensuring the UI components work correctly, are responsive, and provide a good user experience without connecting to backend logic.
+This document outlines the testing strategy for the frontend application.
+Since we're in project mode, our focus is on ensuring all UI components work correctly, are responsive, provide a good user experience, and integrate properly with data services.

 ## Testing Objectives